 Co-founder Carolyn Parisi served as editor of Maplewood and South Orange Patch and contributed to and edited Livingston and West Orange Patches.
 She was a regular contributor for The NY Times Local, and wrote for and edited Baristanet for more than a year.
 She is a writer and editor with more than 25 years of experience in print and online journalism, grant writing and development, marketing and public relations.

 Co-founder Mary Barr Mann was editor of Maplewood Patch from October 2009 through May 2012.
-She formerly worked at the Springfield Avenue Partnership and for and with other area business and neighborhood economic development agencies (in Red Bank, Philadelphia, Newark, Bloomfield, DUMBO, Long Island City), and was most recently the Deputy Director at Montclair State University’s NJ News Commons and Center for Cooperative Media.
-Mary now works as a Communications Specialist at Montclair State University.
+She formerly worked at the Springfield Avenue Partnership and for and with other area business and neighborhood economic development agencies (in Red Bank, Philadelphia, Newark, Bloomfield, DUMBO, Long Island City).
+Mary has served as Deputy Director at Montclair State University’s NJ News Commons and Center for Cooperative Media, and more recently as a Communications Specialist at Montclair State University.

-Ambreen Ali is a South Orange resident who has written about sustainability issues for The Village Green through a fellowship with CivicStory in collaboration with the New Jersey Sustainability Reporting Hub project.
+Ambreen Ali was a South Orange resident who has since relocated.
+Ali wrote about sustainability issues for The Village Green through a fellowship with CivicStory in collaboration with the New Jersey Sustainability Reporting Hub project.
 Read Ambreen Ali’s sustainability reporting here.

-Raina Hackett is a current undergraduate at The George Washington University studying History and Sociology.
+Raina Hackett is a graduate of The George Washington University where she studied History and Sociology and is currently working as a Legislative Assistant to Congresswoman Bonnie Watson Coleman.
 She grew up in Maplewood and started writing for Village Green in 2020.
-She enjoys stories centered around local politics and highlighting underrepresented communities.
-In the future, she hopes to go to law school and work in public service.
+She enjoyed writing stories centered around local politics and highlighting underrepresented communities.

 Donny Levit is a journalist and writer.
 He’s the author of Rock n’ Roll Lies, 10 Stories.
 Before moving to Maplewood, he was the senior editor of Bklyner.com.
 He’s an art and culture writer, with interviews including Ken Burns, Andre Braugher, and NY1’s Roger Clark.
 He’s also a radio dj.
 Follow him on Twitter @donnyreports and Instagram @undertheinfluenceradio.

-Hadriana Lowenkron is a junior at the University of Pennsylvania studying Urban Studies, Journalism, and Spanish, and a student journalist looking to investigate the race-related income disparities in urban communities.
-She is co-copy editor of, and an administration beat reporter for, The Daily Pennsylvanian, Penn’s independent student newspaper.
-Previously, she interned with The Philadelphia Inquirer and the Center for Constitutional Rights.
+Hadriana Lowenkron is a graduate of the University of Pennsylvania studying Urban Studies, Journalism, and Spanish, were she was a student journalist looking to investigate the race-related income disparities in urban communities and served as Editor in Chief of The Daily Pennsylvanian, Penn’s independent student newspaper.
+Previously, she interned with The Philadelphia Inquirer, Bloomberg, and the Center for Constitutional Rights.
+Lowenkron now works for Bloomberg News.

 Growing up and then raising her own family in Maplewood, Claire Sinclair has lengthy ties here.
 Her parents and husband are also lifetime residents of the two towns, with more than eight of her family members graduating from Columbia High School, spanning the classes from 1963 through 2020.